-The BIOCARBON allows for the registration of projects after the validation process has been completed, but it can also be requested before validation.
-If the Project holder chooses to carry out the validation and the first verification simultaneously, the CAB shall issue a single report for both.
-However, they shall issue the validation and verification declarations separately.
+The registry allows for the registration of projects once the validation process has been completed.
+However, project registration may also be requested prior to validation.
+If the project holder chooses to conduct validation and first verification simultaneously, the Conformity Assessment Body (CAB) shall issue a single consolidated report covering both processes, while providing separate validation and verification declarations.

-Projects applying for registration in BIOCARBON may not be registered in any other registry systems.
-However, projects registered in other GHG programs may apply for registration under the BCR STANDARD, as long as they comply with the conditions established by this standard.
+Projects applying for registration under the BCR Standard shall not be simultaneously registered in any other registry system.
+However, projects previously registered under another GHG program may apply for registration under the BCR Standard, provided they meet all applicable requirements and conditions established by this Standard.